A boom being heard around the world – again

 Most of the world has recognized that many traditional power sources create pollution and are becoming a limited resource, increasing costs to users in both a financial and health nature.
 Networks use a great deal of power making them ideal candidates for research into how to lessen their demand.
 Plus, it’s not just the cost of running the equipment but the cooling equipment required to keep them and their environment at an operating temperature.
 A “green” vendor is one that follows energy efficient Ethernet standards.
-Their equipment should reduce power consumption during low data activity and have a way to automatically idle the power on ports that are inactive on a device.
+Their equipment should reduce power consumption during low data activity.
+In addition, it should also have a way to automatically idle the power on ports that are inactive on a device.

-You can also do your part by working with a vendor who recycles e-waste and returning your old products to them.
+You can also do your part by working with a vendor who recycles e-waste and returns your old products.
 As much as one million tons of electronic equipment becomes obsolete each year generating one million tons of waste.
 Most of the components of e-waste are electronic equipment that can be re-used and recycled for material recovery.

 Mobility on the same wavelength than security

 Just like large corporations, SMBs need information security and security resources.
 Unfortunately, most cannot afford extensive teams for cyber security.
 Look for a vendor that offers network security through its network management system.
-You want mechanisms that control and authorize devices attached to the LAN (via the MAC address), meaning no stranger can easily access your wired or wireless network.
-You should also have the choice of your own or being assigned an ID and password or other authenticating information that allows you access to information and programs within your authority.
+You want mechanisms that control and authorize devices attached to the LAN (via the MAC address).
+This means that no stranger can easily access your wired or wireless network.
+You could also being assigned an ID and password or other authenticating information.
+These allow you access to information and programs within your authority.

 SMBs also need to consider access control security mechanisms.
 This involves the authorization of access to the data in a network, controlled by the network treasurer.